 - Include multiple options to be impact assessed.
-To seek industry's view on multiple solution options the PPIR process should be enacted. - Be submitted without warning and without prior discussion at the appropriate Governance Group. - Introduce a 'nice-to-have' change for a Participant(s).
+To seek industry's view on multiple solution options the PPIR process should be enacted. - Be submitted without warning and without prior discussion at the appropriate Governance Group.

 Please note: Change Requests that are raised without prior discussion at the necessary Governance Group run the risk of being rejected by the Change Board and delaying the process.